 Nontraditional and Military Student Services aims to provide the support and resources our students need.
 If we can’t provide you the answer, one of our cooperating offices at BGSU can.
 Follow these links for more information about the many resources on campus and the greater Bowling Green community.

+Need help writing a resume or finding an internship?
 The Career Center, Bowen-Thompson Student Union Suite 225, can help you find job postings, practice your interview skills, write a cover letter, or even pick a major.

 Need help with your homework or study skills?

 BGSU offers multiple types of academic assistance coordinated through the Learning Commons.

 You can apply to live in one of the many university residence halls managed by the Office of Residence Life by visiting their website.
 For more information, please call the office at 419-372-2011.

 Are you a parent?

 BGSU is committed to supporting parenting students populations.
 As part of that effort, this website was created to connect parenting students with services available on the BGSU campus, in the surrounding community, and nationwide.

 The Counseling Center is staffed by qualified counselors who provide individual and group counseling, crisis intervention, as well as workshops like the stress clinic, which aim to give students the tools to reduce stress and develop healthier habits.

 Still looking for a particular office?